pzim-devdata/tahoma/README.md

 -->
 [![Downloads](https://static.pepy.tech/personalized-badge/tahoma?period=total&units=international_system&left_color=grey&right_color=blue&left_text=PyPI%20downloads)](https://pepy.tech/project/tahoma)

-THIS IS THE PORTABLE VERSION FOR DIRECT DOWNLOADING.
-IT'S NOT AN INSTALLED PACKAGE.
-TO RUN THE APP JUST EXECUTE, IN YOUR IMPORTED FOLDER, `python3 tahoma.py`
-.
-IF YOU WANT TO INSTALL THE PACKAGE USING PyPI (pip version) go there : [How to install tahoma with pip ?](https://github.com/pzim-devdata/tahoma#install-the-main-package-) or go directly to the [PyPI Project Website](https://pypi.org/project/tahoma/#description) It's easier.

-IF YOU LIKE THIS PROGRAM, PLEASE STAR IT TO IMPROVE TAHOMA'S VISIBILITY SO THAT OTHERS CAN ALSO BENEFIT FROM IT. :star:

 ![GifTahoma.gif](GifTahoma.gif)

+# Features
+- Control Somfy Tahoma devices with a simple API
+- Works with Somfy Connectivity Kit, Connexoon, Cozytouch, and more
+- Support for various devices: alarm, shutter, plug, heater, sensors, scenes, and more

+# Installation
+*Note:* This is a portable version for direct downloading.
+It's not an installed package.
+To run the app, simply execute python3 tahoma.py in your imported folder.
+If you want to install the package using PyPI (pip version), go to : [How to install tahoma with pip ?](https://github.com/pzim-devdata/tahoma#install-the-main-package-) or directly visit the [PyPI Project Website](https://pypi.org/project/tahoma/#description) for an easier installation process.

+If you like this program, please star it on GitHub to improve Tahoma's visibility so that others can also benefit from it. :star:

+# Quick Start

-# Download the zip file and extract it :
+1. *Download* the zip file and extract it to a choosen folder:

 [Download :inbox_tray:](https://github.com/pzim-devdata/tahoma/releases/latest/download/tahoma.zip)

-# Start the app :

-Run in your imported folder :
+2. *Start the app* by running the following commands in your imported folder:

 - `python3 -m pip install -r requirements.txt` in order to install dependencies and
-- `python3 tahoma.py` for being sure that tahoma starts
+- `python3 tahoma.py`  to ensure that Tahoma starts.

-# Configure :

-It's very easy to configure, there are just two commands to execute once for all the first time

-All is explained in `python3 tahoma.py --help` and `python3 tahoma.py --info`
+3. *Configuration :* There are just two commands to execute once.
+All the details are explained in `python3 tahoma.py --help` and `python3 tahoma.py --info` :

-1. Specify your Somfy-connect login's info and choose the Somfy server :
+3.1.
+Specify your Somfy-connect login information and choose the Somfy server: :

 - `python3 tahoma.py --configure` or `python3 tahoma.py -c`

-2. Configure the API and get the list of your personal Somfy's devices :
+3.2.
+Retrieve the list of your personal Somfy devices: :

 - `python3 tahoma.py --getlist` or `python3 tahoma.py -g`

+4. *Retrieve* your PERSONAL commands : `python3 tahoma.py [ACTION] [CATEGORY] [NAME]`

+To retrieve your personal commands, you can use the following options:

+4.1 List all possible [ACTIONS] for each [CATEGORIES]:

+- `python3 tahoma.py --list-actions` or `tahoma -la`
+or
+- `python3 tahoma.py --list-actions-french` or `tahoma -laf`

+4.2 List available [CATEGORIES]:

+- `python3 tahoma.py --list-categories` or `tahoma -lc`
+or
+- `python3 tahoma.py --list-categories-french` or `tahoma -lcf`

+4.3 Retrieve the [NAMES] you have assigned to your personal devices in the Somfy's App:

+- `python3 tahoma.py --list-names` or `tahoma -ln`
+or
+- `python3 tahoma.py --list-names-french` or `tahoma -lnf`

+Enjoy !
+For more info  refer to `python3 tahoma.py -h` or `python3 tahoma.py -i`

-3. And now, you are ready to use tahoma :
+Now you are ready to use tahoma

 # Usage :
 `python3 tahoma.py [ACTION] [CATEGORY] [NAME]`

-For instance : `tahoma open shutter kitchen` or `tahoma ouvrir volet cuisine`
+For exemple : `tahoma open shutter kitchen` or `tahoma ouvrir volet cuisine`

+.
+You can also specify the closing level for shutters or sunscreens with a numeric value as ACTION.
-You can also close a shutter or a sunscreen to a specific level.
-For example, to close to 25%, you can use the commands : `tahoma 25 shutter kitchen` or `tahoma 25 sunscreen kitchen`.
+For instance, to close a shutter or a sunsceen to 25% :
+- `tahoma 25 shutter kitchen`
+- `tahoma 25 sunscreen kitchen`.
 Please note that this feature only works with IO protocols and not with RTS.

-As name you can use a unic word like `bath` or the full name with `[""]` like `["bath 1st floor"]`
+.
+You can use either a unique word : `bath` or the full name of a device in square brackets `[""]` : `["bath 1st floor"]`) as the NAME parameter.
+For example :
+- `tahoma open shutter garden`
+- `tahoma arm alarm ["garden door"]`

-You can also run many commands during the same process without restarting tahoma :
+.
+Multiple commands can be executed in the same process without restarting Tahoma.
+For example :

-For instance : `tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`
+- `tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`

+.
 There is also a wait functionality with `wait for` or `sleep for` or `attendre pendant` :
+For example :

-For instance : `tahoma open shutter kitchen wait for 20 close shutter kitchen`
+- `tahoma open shutter kitchen wait for 20 close shutter kitchen`

-Exemples :
+# Examples :
+Here are some example commands :

 - tahoma open shutter kitchen
-- tahoma 25 sunscreen Velux3 (You can close a shutter or a sunscreen to a specifique level.
-Here it will close to 25% )
+- tahoma 25 shutter Velux3  (Closes the shutter to 25%)
 - tahoma get sensor ["Luminance sensor garden"] (You can use the full name of the device with `["<NAME>"]` )
-- tahoma get sensor door (You will receive all the informations about all the sensors with the name `door` in the house in one time)
+- tahoma get sensor door (Provides information about all sensors named "door" in the house)
 - tahoma get sensor ["Front door"]
 - tahoma on plug office
 - tahoma open shutter ["room 6"]